menu

 As is often the case in a small town, Burlington doesn't have a public transportation system that people use for their commute.

-In terms of college education, Burlington is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.65% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Burlington is somewhat higher than in the average US city of 21.84%: 27.65% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Burlington in 2022 was $33,343, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
 This equates to an annual income of $133,372 for a family of four.
 However, Burlington contains both very wealthy and poor people as well.